The Power of Play

 Steve Gross, Executive Director, Life is Good Kids Foundation.

-Steve Gross: Joy from BrightSightGroup on Vimeo.
+Steve Gross: Joy from BrightSightGroup.

 For toddlers who are beginning to talk, play creates opportunities to learn new words.
 Silly songs and movement games teach words and concepts such as body parts and opposites.
 Active play can involve naming places and actions.
 Simple pretend play, like feeding a baby doll or playing with a doctor kit or toy farm, lets children repeat what a parent, doctor, or farmer might say.